Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

-\textbf{Critical exponents of typical universality classes.} The existence of universality classes with unique critical exponents is a fundamental aspect of QCPs.
-Table~\ref{Tab:Exponents} lists the critical exponents of various universality classes.
-While it is theoretically possible to have $\Delta < 1$, a careful examination of common universality classes reveals that $\Delta > 1$ consistently holds in Tab.~\ref{Tab:Exponents}.
+\textbf{Critical exponents of typical universality classes.} The existence of universality classes with unique critical exponents is a fundamental aspect of QCPs not limited to Ising systems.
+A thorough examination of common universality classes, as listed in Table~\ref{Tab:Exponents}, reveals that $\Delta > 1$ consistently holds.
 This ensures that the MCE of QSR is always significantly enhanced compared to that of QCR.
+In Tab.~\ref{Tab:Exponents}, for the conventional $(d+1)$D universality classes at dimensions $d\leq 2$ (below the upper critical dimension), scaling relations yield $\Delta/z\nu = (d+3-\eta)/2$.
+This results in quantum supercritical exponents of $(2-\eta/2)$ for $d=1$ and $(5/2-\eta/2)$ for $d=2$.
+Given that $\eta/2$ is usually a small positive value, this implies $\Delta/z\nu \approx (d+3)/2$.
+Consequently, we expect the Gr\"uneisen ratio $\Gamma_h$ to exhibit a significantly stronger divergence in 2D lattices than in 1D chains, e.g., $\Delta/z\nu \simeq 2.482$ (2D) versus $1.875$ (1D) for Ising systems.
+Furthermore, our numerical simulations can capture this distinct scaling behavior, as detailed in Supplementary Note 2.